An in-depth guide to influencer marketing for both businesses and content creators.

 How do you identify “influencers” with a fake audience?

 You can identify someone with a real, engaged audience because of their This is true for Instagram, Facebook and Twitter.
+You can pay to audit an Instagram account’s followers here.
 Companies can work with people through referral instead of finding randoms online.
 It’s a small, intimate industry and most creatives don’t have respect for “influencers” with a fake audience or fake engagement.
 It’s the responsibility of the photography, blog and entertainment industry to be authentic with both their audience and their partners.
 There are real people behind those companies that are choosing to invest in our industry over another.
 Let’s not let them down.
 We get it, you want to get your money’s worth.
 You have so many costs, how do you manage your advertising and marketing budget?
 Pick the right content creators and personalities, and pay them what they’re worth.
 Businesses such as The Cirqle prey on artists, pocketing the management fee and offering photographers $0 for their work.
 Personally, I would never work with a company that I don’t align with.
 The trust from my audience comes first.
 My job is easy, I’m promoting travel and lifestyle.
 It’s nearly impossible for me not to like a destination.
 However, in general, it’s also our responsibility to be authentic in our message and transparent with our audience.
 In the U.S.A.
 FTC requires that we disclose with the following words: “Ad,” “in partnership,” or “sponsored.”
 So keep it real and be upfront about it.
 There’s nothing wrong with being paid for your work and there’s no reason to hide it.
 Micro-influencers contribute to your influencer marketing business goals in the following way: when they offer services that stand alone outside of their market reach.
 In other words, if you want to purchase their photos as photographers or want to book them as a model, it doesn’t matter how big their audience is.
 These services existed long before social media.
 You can easily pair a model or photographer with an “influencer” — whether that’s another model or photographer, a feature photos hub or on your own popular accounts.
 You need great content before you market your content anyways.
 What does this mean?
 It means that you still need a publicist to promote your product, but that they should plug your website and social media platforms (if your audience is online).
 It means you should still market at events, but with a call-to-action with your online community.
 It means that “influencer” marketing isn’t everything, it’s a part of your story.
 We’re just here to help you tell it.
 I hope my intensive guide can offer insight to new and experienced businesses on how to work with “influencers.”
 I wish for artists to know their worth.
 I hope my audience can understand the amount of work that goes into my passion and why I must partner with sponsors to run a website.
 You can read the TravelBreak Story here to further learn about my personal and professional story.
 While I’ve offered services in brand and marketing long before starting my own blog (and still do), I figured I’d share this as a foundation for the people who cannot afford to hire me.
 The hustle is real and there is nothing that pains me more than artists or businesses being taken advantage of.

 It’s the responsibilities of business to run ethical and fair campaigns.